rblades/dhworkbook_master/docs/supporting materials/multimode-networks.txt.md

     Loading your CSV file, step 2

-5. Click on ‘copy data to other column’.
+5. Click on ‘Copy data to other column’.
 Select ‘Id’.
 In the pop-up, select ‘Label’.
 You now have your edges labelled.

 6. Just as you did above, now import NODES `women-names.csv`.